freenas/freenas-docs/userguide/intro.rst

 .. note:: To write the installation file to a USB stick, **two** USB ports are needed, each with an inserted USB device.
-One USB stick contains the installer.
-The other USB stick is the destination for the %brand% installation.
-Take care to select the correct USB device for the %brand% installation.
-It is **not** possible to install %brand% onto the same USB stick containing the installer.
+One USB stick contains the installer, while the other USB stick is the destination for the %brand% installation.
+Be careful to select the correct USB device for the %brand% installation. %brand% cannot be installed onto the same device that contains the installer.
    After installation, remove the installer USB stick.
 It might also be necessary to adjust the BIOS configuration to boot from the new
-   %brand% USB stick.
+   %brand% boot device.

-When determining the type and size of the target device where %brand% will be installed, keep these points in mind:
+When determining the type and size of the target device where %brand% is to be installed, keep these points in mind:

 - the *bare minimum* size is 8 GB.
 This provides room for the operating system and several boot environments.
 Since each update creates a boot environment, this is the *recommended* minimum.
 32 GB provides room for more boot environments.

-- if you plan to make your own boot environments, budget about 1 GB of storage per boot environment.
+- when planning to add your own boot environments, budget about 1 GB of storage per boot environment.
 Consider deleting older boot environments after making sure they are no longer needed.
 Boot environments can be created and deleted using :menuselection:`System --> Boot`.